icing/mod_md/README.md

 Wildcard certificates are possible with version 2.x of `mod_md``.
 But they are not straight-forward.
 Let's Encrypt requires the `dns-01` challenge verification for those.
 No other is considered good enough.

-The difficulty here is that Apache cannot do that on its own. (which is also a security benefit, since corrupting a web server is the scenario `dns-01` protects against).
+The difficulty here is that Apache cannot do that on its own. (which is also a security benefit, since corrupting a web server or the communication path to it is the scenario `dns-01` protects against).
 As the name implies, `dns-01` requires you to show some specific DNS records for your domain that contain some challenge data.
 So you need to _write_ your domain's DNS records

 If you know how to do that, you can integrated this with `mod_md`.
 Let's say you have a script for that in `/usr/bin/acme-setup-dns` you configure Apache with: